Effects of nicotine on human brain development: Effects on the brain

 Both preadolescence and adolescence are developmental periods associated with increased vulnerability to nicotine addiction, and exposure to nicotine during these periods may lead to long-lasting changes in behavioral and neuronal plasticity.
 Nicotine has more significant and durable damaging effects on adolescent brains compared to adult brains, the former suffering more harmful effects.
 Preclinical animal studies have shown that in rodent models, nicotinic acetylcholine receptor signaling is still actively changing during adolescence, with higher expression and functional activity of nicotinic acetylcholine receptors in the forebrain of adolescent rodents compared to their adult counterparts.

 In rodent models, nicotine actually enhances neuronal activity in several reward-related regions and does so more robustly in adolescents than in adults.
 This increased sensitivity to nicotine in the reward pathways of adolescent rats is associated with enhanced behavioral responses, such as strengthening the stimulus response reward for administration of nicotine.
 In conditioned place-preference tests—where reward is measured by the amount of time animals spend in an environment where they receive nicotine compared to an environment where nicotine is not administered—adolescent rodents have shown an increased sensitivity to the rewarding effects of nicotine at very low doses (0.03 mg/kg) and exhibited a unique vulnerability to oral self-administration during the early-adolescent period.

 Adolescent rodents also have shown higher levels of nicotine self-administration than adults, decreased sensitivity to the aversive effects of nicotine, and less prominent withdrawal symptoms following chronic nicotine exposure.
 This characteristic in rodent models of increased positive and decreased negative short-term effects of nicotine during adolescence (versus adulthood) highlights the possibility that human adolescents might be particularly vulnerable to developing dependency to and continuing to use e-cigarettes.

 The teen years are critical for brain development, which continues into young adulthood.
 Young people who use nicotine products in any form, including e-cigarettes, are uniquely at risk for long-lasting effects.
 Because nicotine affects the development of the brain's reward system, continued e-cigarette use can not only lead to nicotine addiction, but it also can make other drugs such as cocaine and methamphetamine more pleasurable to a teen's developing brain.
 Concerns exist in respect to adolescence vaping due to studies indicating nicotine may potentially have harmful effects on the brain.
 Nicotine exposure during adolescence adversely affects cognitive development.
+Although human neuroimaging evidence remains limited, a 2024 study of participants aged 16–22 found an association between the recent use of nicotine and tobacco products, hippocampal morphometry and memory-related brain–behaviour relationships during late adolescence and young adulthood.